Spark Energy Minerals Inc.: Spark Energy Confirms Lithium-Bearing Pegmatites Along a Combined 21.5km Strike at its Arapaima Lithium Project

 - Targets 1 and 5 remain top priority

-- Soil samples returned up to 503 Total Rare Earth Oxides (TREO)
+- Soil samples returned up to 503ppm Total Rare Earth Oxides (TREO)

 Table 1: Top 10 samples highlighting anomalous Li values between 96-582ppm